Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Can I get hearing aids over the counter?

-In August 2022, the FDA finalized a rule that will allow adults with mild to moderate hearing loss to purchase hearing aids over-the-counter as soon as mid-October 2022.
-Experts project that OTC hearing aids could save consumers up to $2,800 for a pair of hearing aids, compared with what they’d pay for current prescription hearing aids.
+In August 2022, the FDA finalized a rule that allowed adults with mild to moderate hearing loss to purchase hearing aids over-the-counter as soon as October 2022.11 Like prescription hearing aids, over-the-counter hearing aids would require FDA approval to confirm “reasonable assurance of safety and effectiveness.”

 OTC hearing aids may be convenient, but they may not be for everyone.
 Because they can be purchased without evaluation by an audiologist, it is possible that someone could buy the wrong kind for the type of hearing loss they have.
 Unless they pay out of pocket, they will not have the benefit of a fitting by audiologist which could make the hearing aids more comfortable.
 It is also important to keep in mind that not all OTC hearing aids will be returnable.
 Buyers should only choose a hearing aid that can be returned, if necessary.